rizvn/JavaMethodRouter/README.md

 ####Annotated Graph
 If you don't want to use method names as node names there is also an **AnnotatedGraph that can be used**.
-This implementation allows you to use any method name as long as its is annotated by @Node with the correct name
+This implementation allows you to use any method name as long as its is annotated by @Node with the correct name.
+The configuration of paths for this graph is the same as above.

     public class AnnotatedGraphDemo extends AnnotatedGraph {